NVNTLabs/switch2-SDEX2M2/README.md

 ## Status

 Work in progress.

-Currently, a MicroSD Express breakbout prototype has been developed, as well as the MicroSD Express to SD Express Adapter prototype has been developed.
-Work has commenced on the SDEX2M2 (MicroSD Express to M.2) itself.
+Currently, an early proof of concept prototype of the SDEX2M2 MicroSD Express to NVMe M.2 SSD Adapter has been made.

-Next step is M.2 breakout board for prototyping, and then the complete MicroSD Express to NVMe M.2 Drive (SDEX2M2) adapter.

-There is still the possibility that there are power-related issues (ie: power draw of M.2 drives is more than the Switch 2 can push out), so VDD will need to be offloaded most likely.
+Additionally, production-ready (hopefully!)
+2-layer PCBs for the MicroSD Express breakout board, and the NVMe breakout board have been uploaded.

+The MicroSD Express to SD Express (full size) adapter production ready board has been uploaded too.

 ---